Jonah: In The Depths Week Three

 “How’s life?”
 “It has its ups and downs”.
 It does indeed; and God is to be found in all of them.
 May the living God bless you in all the circumstances of your life, but perhaps especially in the depths.
 And may God draw you more closely to God’s own self so that, like Jonah, you may come to know what you are for, and how God will help you.

-Week Four's challenge is a response to Jonah Chapter 3ResourceTotal current bookmarks 1
+Our fourth week of the challenge involves reading Jonah Chapter 3ResourceTotal current bookmarks 1

 Jonah Summer Reading Challenge